symbol/symbol-docs/source/concepts/metadata.rst

 Persistence
 ***********

-Metadata entries are stored in the blockchain—like the message of a regular :doc:`transfer transaction <transfer-transaction>`—but also as a **key-value state**.
+Metadata entries are stored in the blockchain—like the message of a regular :doc:`TransferTransaction <transfer-transaction>`—but also as a **key-value state**.

 This feature reduces the reading time of client applications; metadata allows information to be accessed by keys instead of processing the entire account transaction history off-chain to obtain the latest transaction message value.